iProgramMC/EasyExporter/README.md

 This should generate a `convert.exe`.
 You can run it with the following arguments:
 `convert <your obj file> [output name = "output"] [-sum (defaults to false)] [-noscale (scale defaults to 100)] [-nuf (defaults to active)]`

+Example usage: `convert my_new_level.obj course -fe`.
+The tool will generate two files, `my_new_level.obj_outputCollision.inc.c` and `(..)outputModel.inc.c`.

 **NOTE:** Your model **MUST** be triangulated.
 The tool will not triangulate the model.

 `-sum` stands for SketchUp Mode, which is actually a misnomer, as it's actually a mode for the LIPID OBJ exporter for SketchUp (This one automatically triangulates, so no need to worry).
 It flips the Y and Z axes around, because LIPID didn't do it.

 `-nuf` stands for No UV Fix, which disables the UV fixer.
 If you ever encounter issues with the model because of UV overflow fixer, you can turn it off.

+`-fe` is the **recommended** option, pretty much always.
+Centers all the UV faces so that the median position is between the range of `[0, 1)` on both X and Y axes.
+This makes sure the output model looks just like the source model.

 `-noscale`..
 You know what it does.
 If you made the model at the native SM64 scale (so 1 unit in your modelling program equals 1 unit in game) you can use this to keep the scaling native.